Education

 Admissions Counselor Salary Overview

-The Admissions Counselor is a sought-after profession in the United States with a median annual salary of $48,200.
-Compensation typically ranges from $30,600 for entry-level positions to $72,400 for experienced professionals in high-demand markets.
+The Admissions Counselor is one of the most important roles in the Education sector of the US economy in 2026.
+With a median annual salary of $48,200, compensation for this position ranges from $30,600 at the entry level to $72,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Admissions Counselor in the US earns between $30,600 and $72,400 per year, with a median of $48,200.